nbeaver/why-linux-is-better/why-linux-is-better.rst

 This developer gave a SHA1 hash of part of the NT kernel as proof, which while not incontrovertible is certainly strong evidence he is who he claims to be.

-This is, at any rate, a very different picture than when Microsoft published its `"Linux Myths" article`_ in 1999.
+At any rate, this is a very different picture Microsoft's `"Linux Myths" article`_ from 1999.

     Myth: Linux performs better than Windows NT

-    Reality: Windows NT 4.0 Outperforms Linux On Common Customer Workloads The Linux community claims to have improved performance and scalability in the latest versions of the Linux Kernel (2.2), however it's clear that Linux remains inferior to the Windows NT® 4.0 operating system.
+    Reality: Windows NT 4.0 Outperforms Linux On Common Customer Workloads

+    The Linux community claims to have improved performance and scalability in the latest versions of the Linux Kernel (2.2), however it's clear that Linux remains inferior to the Windows NT® 4.0 operating system.

 .. _"Linux Myths" article: https://web.archive.org/web/20000303020855/http://www.microsoft.com/NTServer/nts/news/msnw/LinuxMyths.asp

-A decade later, `Microsoft is contributing device driver code`_ to the Linux kernel.
+A decade later, `Microsoft contributed device driver code`_ to the Linux kernel.

-.. _Microsoft is contributing device driver code: http://www.microsoft.com/en-us/news/features/2009/jul09/07-20linuxqa.aspx
+.. _Microsoft contributed device driver code: http://www.microsoft.com/en-us/news/features/2009/jul09/07-20linuxqa.aspx

-Secondly, testing and optimizing on multiple platforms tends to yield unexpected benefits for both operating systems.
+Secondly, testing and optimizing on multiple platforms can yield unexpected performance benefits for both operating systems.
 When Valve `ported Left 4 Dead 2 to Linux`_,
 they discovered that OpenGL on Windows and Linux achieved a higher framerate than Direct3D on Windows.

-The framerate difference between Windows and Linux was not very significant, but the framerate of OpenGL on either OS was substantially better than Direct3D.
+    After this work, Left 4 Dead 2 is running at 315 FPS on Linux.
+That the Linux version runs faster than the Windows version (270.6) seems a little counter-intuitive, given the greater amount of time we have spent on the Windows version.
+However, it does speak to the underlying efficiency of the kernel and OpenGL.
+Interestingly, in the process of working with hardware vendors we also sped up the OpenGL implementation on Windows.
+Left 4 Dead 2 is now running at 303.4 FPS with that configuration.

 .. _ported Left 4 Dead 2 to Linux: http://blogs.valvesoftware.com/linux/faster-zombies/